-- Admission to the University on the basis of an unproven, falsified or unsuccessful previous university record; - A UNBC CGPA of less than 2.00 after attempting nine (9) credits of coursework.
+- i.
+Admission to the University on the basis of an unproven, falsified or unsuccessful previous university record; - ii.
+A UNBC Cumulative GPA of less than 2.00 after attempting 9 credit hours of coursework.

 Letters of permission are not given to students on Academic Probation.